 The NAV per Unit of a class on any day will be obtained by dividing the NAV of the Fund attributable to the class on such day by the number of Units of the class then outstanding.
 In general, the NAV per Unit of each class will be calculated as of 4:00 p.m.
 (Toronto time) each day.
 If a valuation date is not a business day, then the securities comprising the Fund property will be valued as if such valuation date were the preceding business day.

 Valuation Policies and Procedures

-In determining the NAV per Unit of a class of the Fund at any time:
+In determining the NAV per Unit of a class of the Fund and the value of any short positions at any time: